toextendmylimits/system_design/chat_system.md

 ### Functional requirements
 1. Chat
 Support one-on-one and group chat
+2.Acknowledgment:
+The system should support message delivery acknowledgment, such as sent, delivered, and read.
-2. Sharing:
+3. Sharing:
 The system should support sharing of media files, such as images, videos, and audio.
-3. Chat storage:
+4. Chat storage:
 The system must support the persistent storage of chat messages when a user is offline until the successful delivery of messages.
-4. Push notifications:
+5. Push notifications:
 The system should be able to notify offline users of new messages once their status becomes online.

 ### Non-functional requirements